From Technical Migration to Product Leverage

 Replatforming the app from hybrid to native created a strategic opportunity to do more than modernise the technology, allowing me to use customer insight, support signals, and delivery realities to shape a more valuable and sustainable mobile product.

 Built using a hybrid framework, it had initially enabled faster development, but over time introduced limitations in performance, platform alignment, and maintainability.
-At the same time, the product itself had not evolved meaningfully to reflect how users actually needed to use mobile self-service.
+At the same time it had not evolved meaningfully to reflect how users actually needed to use mobile self-service.

 The result was an application that was both technically constrained and product-wise outdated.